phazenoize/deep-learning-challenge/README.md

 # deep-learning-challenge

-Overview of the analysis:

-Results: Using bulleted lists and images to support your answers, address the following questions:

-Data Preprocessing

 What variable(s) are the target(s) for your model?

 	The 'IS_SUCCESSFUL' column from application_df is the target variable, this is what we are trying to predict.
 This shows if the money was used effectively.